Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    ret = mc_server_update_playlist_done(g_server_h, playlist_h);
    ```
-4. Destroy the playlist handle using the `mc_playlist_destroy()`, when playlist handle is no longer needed:
+4. Destroy the playlist handle using `mc_playlist_destroy()`, when playlist handle is no longer needed:

    ```
    mc_playlist_destroy(playlist_h);
    ```

-5. Destroy the media controller server handle using the `mc_server_destroy()`, when media controller server handle is no longer needed:
+5. Destroy the media controller server handle using `mc_server_destroy()`, when media controller server handle is no longer needed:

    ```
    mc_server_destroy(g_server_h);
    ```

-To retrieve the playlist and metadata information on the client side:
+To retrieve the playlist and metadata information on the client side, follow these steps:

-1. Create the media controller client handle using the `mc_client_create()`:
+1. Create the media controller client handle using `mc_client_create()`:

    ```
    ret = mc_client_create(&g_client_h);